WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_1.md

 And to every beast of the earth and to every bird of the heavens and to everything that creeps on the earth, everything that has the breath of life, I have given every green plant for food."
 And it was so.

 ###### 31
 And God saw everything that he had made, and behold, it was very good.
-And there was evening and there was morning, the sixth day. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And there was evening and there was morning, the sixth day.

 ***